WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 To initiate a signalling byway, the client MUST initiate a POST request to the call URI, and MUST include the URI parameter "signalling".
-To initiate a media control byway, it MUST initiate a POST request to the call URI and MUST include the URI parameter "mediactl".
-These requests MUST NOT include any other URI parameters.
+This request MUST NOT include any other URI parameters.

 The signalling byway utilizes a streaming JSON format, specified in